smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 ## Background

-Before engaging with the proposal, a survey of the current state of affairs is required.
+To provide context for the proposal we perform a survey of the current state of affairs.

 The following is a reference model we will use throughout the RFC: